 - Blend the angular points on the raglan bodice and sleeve to smooth curves as shown.
 Next, we draft the collar.

 On the front,

-- Curve A-B-C is the fall (for lack of better words) of the collar on on the front bodice.
+- Curve A-B-C is the fall of the collar on the front bodice.
 A to B along the shoulder line is about 1-1.5".

 On the back,

 - D to E is about 5 to 6”